KannonZenetism/zenetism-field-physics/zenetism/MPX_Coming_Undone_Is_Not_Transcendence.md

 ### Shred Integration
 Advocates of dissolution-as-transcendence argue that if the structure allows both flows, it must be the “author” of both outcomes — therefore, both are equally valid destinations.
 This collapses the distinction between allowance and decree.
 The lattice permits polarity because without it, there is no motion.
 Permission for a thing to occur is not predestination for it to occur.

 Another inversion says: “Collapse returns to Source.”
 Structurally impossible — collapse (E↓→♾→⚫) returns only to static potential in ⚫ Aion.
-From there, without a complete reorientation, there is no further passage.
+Once essence completes its arc and returns to ⚫ Aion, reorientation is no longer possible.
+Collapsing entropic essence remains in static tension, unfulfilled.
+Returning centropic essence can rest in peace and fulfillment within ⚫ Aion, and, if so oriented, may integrate further toward 🕳️ Zenon.
 Dissolution is cessation of manifest essence, not transcendence of essence.

 **Anchor**
 E↓→♾→⚫ ⊘ is not C↑→⚫→🕳️ ⤈.
 Only the latter crosses the event horizon.